-Beth was named “Best Stand-up Comedian in Chicago” by The Chicago Reader in 2010.
-Soon after she was a New Face of Comedy in Montreal’s renowned Just for Laughs Festival and re-located to Los Angeles in 2011.
+Beth was selected from a Chicago showcase to be a New Face of Comedy in Montreal’s renowned Just for Laughs Festival and then moved to Los Angeles.
 Within her first year in L.A., Beth made her late night TV debut on CONAN as well as appearances on Comedy Central’s @midnight, Chelsea Lately and The Pete Holmes Show.

 Beth was asked to do stand-up on Jimmy Kimmel Live after Jimmy saw her perform at Upright Citizens Brigade in Los Angeles.
 That year Beth filmed SXSW Comedy with W. Kamau Bell and her her first half hour comedy special “Boner Appétit to You” which was produced by Comedy Central.
 Vulture named it one of the “Best Stand-up Specials of 2015.”
 She then released her comedy album “Simply the Beth” which The Interrobang and Splitsider named one of the Top Ten Comedy Albums of 2015.
 Beth’s second half hour stand-up special was filmed in L.A. and produced by Netflix for The Standups series (Beth can be found on season 1, episode 5).
 Her performance left Paste Magazine, “wanting to now see a full hour from Stelling.”
 HBO Max answered their call with Beth’s first hour stand-up special “Girl Daddy” produced by Conan O’Brien and Team Coco.
 The New York Times named it “The Best Debut Special of the year,” adding, “It’s a virtuosic performance, conversational while dense with jokes.”